rh-mobb/ansible-rosa/roles/dns_resolver_create/README.md

-cluster_create Role
+dns_resolver_create Role
 =========

-This role creates a ROSA cluster
+This role creates a dns resolver for a ROSA cluster

 License
 -------